Networking and Security

 This may include:

-•Fundamentals of architectures at the application layer, common Internet based applications.
+• Fundamentals of architectures at the application layer, typical Internet-based applications.

-•Functions of data link layer, media access control, data link layer addressing, flow and error control mechanisms, data link protocols.
+• Functions of the data link layer, media access control, data link layer addressing, flow and error control mechanisms, and data link protocols.

-•Network layer protocols: Internet Protocol (IP), assigning IP addresses, address resolution, routing protocols, multicasting.
+• Network layer protocols: Internet Protocol (IP), IP address assignment, address resolution, routing protocols, and multicasting.

-•Transport layer protocols: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) transport layer functions, reliable and unreliable services, ports, linking to the application layer, segmentation, session management.
+• Transport layer protocols: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) transport layer functions, reliable and unreliable services, ports, linking to the application layer, segmentation, and session management.

-•Introduction to Local Area Networks (LAN), LAN components, Ethernet and Token Ring, LAN design consideration, Wireless LAN, Wide Area Networks (WAN).
+• Introduction to Local Area Networks (LAN), LAN components, Ethernet and Token Ring, LAN design considerations, Wireless LAN, Wide Area Networks (WAN).

-•Using operating system and Industry standard networking and security tools including Virtualization tools and protocol analysers.
+• Using operating systems and Industry standard networking and security tools, including virtualisation tools and protocol analysers.

 Graduate Attributes: